 Losing money made me realize that I could never really be poor, for the simple fact I am already inherently rich.
 We all are.The idea that we desperately need money has created a deep poverty of spirit, and the advertising industry, with its empty obsessions, has turned our imaginations and self confidence to slush.

 I earn on average less than 200 pounds a month from editing and stone painting.
 I have no car, no iphone, no Dolce and Gabbana handbag.
 I live in a mud hut up a mountain.
 Well . . . only when it rains.
-Apart from that I sleep under the stars, and recline on second-hand armchairs in the forest.
+Apart from that, I sleep under the stars and recline on second-hand armchairs in the forest.
 This isn't a stance of moral or ecological one upmanship.
 It's a preference.
 It’s true I have worked for money, and that money has bought me my land.
-But by peeling away the layers and layers of the unnecessary, I have somehow, almost inadvertently stumbled into the life of my dreams.
-I no longer experience the lurching dread of Monday mornings, there is no seven am panic, I take an hour or more to eat breakfast, I have no boss.
+But, by peeling away the layers and layers of the unnecessary, I have somehow, almost inadvertently stumbled into the life of my dreams.
+I no longer experience the lurching dread of Monday mornings, and there is no seven am panic.
+I take an hour or more to eat breakfast.
+I have no boss.

 Money, when it works, is a useful exchange system (though there are others that are fairer and don’t involve banks), and there is a certain pleasure to be derived from some of the merchandise it can procure.
 Even so, money is not all that it’s cracked up to be, and acquiring the stuff can prove far more painful than the experience of living without it.
 Which brings me back to why I actually prefer being skint.
 Because I've woken up (a little late some might say) to the severely unadvertised fact that there are many things that only moneylessness can buy.

 So, just for the record, here it is; a list of some of the benefits of being wonderfully, gloriously, luxuriously skint: